srhthu/tutorial-github-page/readme.md

 Github page will render the default html file `index.html` in the repository.
 It can accessed other files, e.g., `main.css` or `index.js` through the relative position.

 > Priority:
-> If "index.md" and "index.html" both exist, "index.md" will be rendered.
+> The entry can be "index.md" or "index.html".
+It seems that the Github will render the previous rendered one.
+That is, if "index.html" is added after "index.md", then "index.md" will be rendered, vice versa.